SuperSlowJellyfish/my-first-repository/README.md

-#This is a large heading
+# This is a large heading

-##This is a smaller heading
+## This is a smaller heading

 And as **imagination** bodies fortth,
 The forms of things *unknown*,the poet's pen, turns them to shapes and gives to airy nothing,
 A local *habitation* and a **name**.

--This is
+- This is

--an unordered
+- an unordered

--list
+- list

-1.This is
+1. This is

-2.an ordered
+2. an ordered

-3.list
+3. list

 Here is `some code` in the middle of a sentence.